 But if the sea is calm, these natural holes only expel air.
-In the days of strong tides the "bufones" become unique performance of admiration and fear at the same time.
-The horrifying cry produced by these holes is known by local people as "Bramadoriu" and can even be heard from a few kilometers away.
-This natural thunder has been used as a good meteorological sign, good expressed in the following local language: "When you feel the well Pría cries, take wood for the next days" (It means that a storm is near).
+In the days of strong tides the "jesters" become unique performance of admiration and fear at the same time.
+The horrifying cry produced by these holes is known by local people as Bramadoriu and can even be heard from a few kilometers of distance.
+This natural thunder has been used as a good meteorological sign, good expressed in the following local idiom: «When you feel the well Pría cries, take wood for the next days» (It means that a storm is near).

-The unique of the "jesters" reaches its best sight in the most littoral region, very close to the village of Llanes.
-In this place, we can enjoy the most uncommon geological characteristics of these "jesters".
-The formation of these "jesters" is based on the breaking up of limestone rocks.
+The unique of the «jesters» reaches its best sight on the most littoral region, very close to the village of Llanes.
+In this place, we can enjoy the most uncommon geological characteristics of these "jesters."
+The formation of these "jesters" is mainly based on the breaking up of the limestone rocks.
 Its dissolution in touch with the little drops of rain, penetrate through the faults of the rocks until it creates a natural hole that reaches the sea level.
 The erosive action of the waves favors the widening of these cavities.
 With the passing of time, a new cave is formed on vertical.
-Then, the waves make air and water are compressed inside the cave.
-Finally, this air or water goes with high pressure out to the outside.
+Then, the waves make air and water be compressed inside the cave.
+Finally, this air or sea water goes with high pressure out to the exterior.

 In surrounding area Llanes, we can find several fields where the «jesters» are located but only three of them have been declared Natural Monument:

-The one of Arenillas is located in the surroundings of the town of Puertas de Vidiago, at only one kilometer of distance.
+The one of Arenillas is located in the surroundings of the town of Puertas of Vidiago, at only one kilometer of distance.
 The route is easy and a path begins in the same town.
-On the border of the cliff we will enjoy one of the most wonderful sights of the littoral of Llanes and a high number of "bufones".
+On the border of the cliff we will enjoy one of the most wonderful sights of the littoral of Llanes and a high number of «jesters».